 This website contains my research into the history of women in graphics in Britain.
-I'm Ruth Sykes, an educator, designer and researcher in the field of graphic design and illustration.
-I currently teach at the University of Hertfordshire and Central Saint Martins.
-I co-founded graphic design practice REG with Emily Wood in 2004.
+I'm Ruth Sykes, and my professional background is in graphic design teaching, research and practice.
+I currently work as an Admissions Tutor at Central Saint Martins.

 My research into the history of women in graphics in Britain asks why history often overlooks the contribution of women to the field, the impact of this, and what to do about it.
 I hope that an increased awareness of how gender bias leads to historical undervaluation can contribute to the move towards gender equality in graphic design and illustration practice today.
 My research has been encouraged, supported and inspired by colleagues, students and the designers and illustrators who feature in the outputs.
 I am very grateful for this support and could achieve nothing without it.
 My research outcomes include book chapters, journal articles, exhibitions, public talks, university lectures and blog posts.
 For example:

 2023: I guest lectured at the Visual Communication BA (Hons) course at Arts University Bournemouth to share my research for a forthcoming book chapter on Dorrit Dekk, and previous research on Norma Kitson’s Red Lion Setters.
-Although the two women created vastly different types of visual communication, there are some telling commonalities in their life experiences and approach to work.
+Although the two women created vastly different types of visual communication, there are some telling commonalities in their life experiences and approach to work, such as having to leave their home countries and settle in England for political reasons.

 2022: I gave a talk at the London Transport Museum’s ‘Art of the Poster’ event at the Acton depot, along with many design historian such as Lucinda Gosling, who spoke about John Hassall, and Oliver Green, who discussed transport and design in 1920s west London.
 In my talk, I looked at LT’s female poster designers, with a focus on two of the most prolific London Transport poster designers of all, Dora Batty and Herry Perry.